nhsconnect/Events-Management/pages/explore/explore_bundle_structure.md

 **Organisation resources in EMS Event Message Bundle Structure**

-Where possible, the EMS bundle will contain contain an absolute URL reference to an Organization resource, which can be retrieved as described in the [FHIR ODS Lookup API Implementation guide](https://developer.nhs.uk/apis/ods/restfulapis_identification_organization.html).
+Where possible, the EMS bundle will contain an absolute URL reference to an Organization resource, which can be retrieved as described in the [FHIR ODS Lookup API Implementation guide](https://developer.nhs.uk/apis/ods/restfulapis_identification_organization.html).

 ## The EMS Event Message Bundle Structure with EMS Data Items ##